 6- Labral Tear: An eye-catching feature of the hip joint is the labrum, which is a crescent-shaped cartilage rim that lines and stabilizes the joint.
 If the labrum is repeatedly moved or if it is injured by a fall, it may tear or even be detached from the hip socket.
 Cancers.
 The hips, as well as other bones in the body, may be affected by a bone tumor or one that has spread to the bone.

-To observe how the joint moves, your doctor may ask you to walk around during the examination.
+To observe how the joint moves, your pain doctor in Dallas may ask you to walk around during the examination.
 A measurement of a normal hip's motion will be compared to an abnormal hip's motion.
 Your doctor will order fluid and imaging tests to diagnose arthritis.
 Blood, urine, and joint fluid samples are taken for laboratory analysis.
 The following types of imaging tests may be ordered: